 Constellations and Asterisms

 Constellations are groups of stars which have been designated as representing a particular figure in the sky.
 Different cultures have done this in different ways, and many ancient and modern constellations are no longer in use.
-Eighty-eight of the traditional and modern Western constellations (based on Babylonian and Greek constellations of two to five thousand years ago) have been designated as "official" constellations by the IAU (the Internation Astronomical Union).
+Eighty-eight of the traditional and modern Western constellations (based on Babylonian and Greek constellations of two to five thousand years ago) have been designated as "official" constellations by the IAU (the International Astronomical Union).

 by H.A.Rey).
 In the past, constellations were usually depicted by artistic drawings based on allegorical figures, and different books typically had different drawings, which didn't always include exactly the same stars.
-In 1930, the IAU defined constellation boundaries which enclose the regions traditionally occupied by allegorical figures, so that every part of the sky is inside some constellation, or another.
+In 1930 the IAU defined constellation boundaries which enclose the regions traditionally occupied by allegorical figures, so that every part of the sky is inside one constellation or another.
 Stars which are inside the boundary of a constellation are usually said to be "in" that constellation, meaning that they are in a direction enclosed by that boundary.

-Asterisms are groups of stars, such as the Little Dipper, Big Dipper, and the Pleiades, which are not constellations, but have well-known names of their own.
+Asterisms are groups of stars such as the Little Dipper, Big Dipper and the Pleiades, which are not constellations but have well-known names of their own.
 The Big and Little Dippers are part of the Big and Little Bears (Ursa Major

 Two of the stars in the bowl of the Big Dipper have nearly the same right ascension (an east-west position similar to longitude on the Earth); as a result, a line through them, being nearly north-south, points toward Polaris, the Pole Star.
 As a result, Dubhe and Merak are often referred to as the Pointers.
 (Jerry Lodriguess, Catching the Light, apod070108)

 .
 Many people confuse the Pleiades with one of the Dippers (which are also asterisms).
-The misty glow around the stars is light reflected from clouds of dust which the cluster happens to be passing through, and has nothing to do with the dust which surrounded them during their formation.)
+The misty glow around the stars is light reflected from clouds of dust that the cluster happens to be passing through, and has nothing to do with the dust which surrounded them during their formation.
 (ESA, AURA/Caltech, NASA)